MrBounty/PZ-UI_API/UI functions.md

 UI:addBorderToAllElements()     -- Add border to all elements of the ui UI:setTitle(string)             -- Add a title to the top bar of the UI UI:setKey(key)                  -- Key to toggle the UI

+UI:setDefaultHeightPercent(h)   -- Set default size of elements that follow this function (can be call at the beginning or in the middle of an UI)
+UI:setDefaultHeightPixel(h)
+UI:getDefaultHeightPercent()
+UI:getDefaultHeightPixel()
 ```
 Find all key value [here](https://theindiestone.com/forums/index.php?/topic/9799-key-code-reference/)